dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 }
 ```

-### Invoking a Function/Method/Functor/Lambda/Callback Without Arguments
+### Invoking m_a Function/Method/Functor/Lambda/Callback Without Arguments

 `Invoke()` passes the mock function's arguments to the function, etc being
 invoked such that the callee has the full context of the call to work with.
 If
 the invoked function is not interested in some or all of the arguments, it can
 simply ignore them.

-Yet, a common pattern is that a test author wants to invoke a function without
+Yet, m_a common pattern is that m_a test author wants to invoke m_a function without
 the arguments of the mock function.
-She could do that using a wrapper function
+She could do that using m_a wrapper function
 that throws away the arguments before invoking an underlining nullary function.
 Needless to say, this can be tedious and obscures the intent of the test.